UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 The series column has two methods of quantifying CO2 emissions - "Emissions (thousand metric tons of carbon dioxide)" and "Emissions per capita (metric tons of carbon dioxide)".
 Those are long titles that we'd like to shorten to make them easier to work with.
 We can shorten them to "emissions_total" and "emissions_percap" using the recode function.
-We can achieve this by applying the pandas `replace` method to replace the values.
+We can achieve this by applying the pandas `replace()` method to replace the values.
-When using the `replace` method we need to tell it which column we want to replace values and then what the old value (e.g. "Emissions (thousand metric tons of carbon dioxide)") and new values (e.g. "emissions_total").
+When using the `replace()` method we need to tell it which column we want to replace values with and then what is the old value (e.g. "Emissions (thousand metric tons of carbon dioxide)") and new values (e.g. "emissions_total").

 ~~~